davidcorne/dbn/README.md

 You can change the value of the variable later on (ex: as your height grows).

-Think of a variable as a container that you are asking to hold something for you, like your jar of blue gumballs (mmm...
-Gumballs....).
+Think of a variable as a container that you are asking to hold something for you, like your jar of blue gumballs.
 And you can change the value of that variable (hence the name "variable") as easily as if you took another gumball out of the jar.

 #### Why are variables significant?